2024 Wisconsin State Assembly election: District 13

 Incumbent Republican Tom Michalski ran for re-election.
 In the primary, Michalski faced Patti Granger, a single mother who campaigned as a moderate conservative.
 Michalski defeated Granger by a wide margin.
-In the general election Michalski was defeated by Democrat and fellow legislator Robyn Vining after she was moved from the neighboring 14th district into the 13th due to redistricting.

-In 2011 as part of a broader Republican-backed gerrymander, the 13th district, alongside the neighboring 14th district, were drawn to give Republicans two elected representatives.
+The 13th district, alongside the neighboring 14th district, were drawn in 2011 to give Republicans two elected representatives.
 But over time the Milwaukee suburbs have become more liberal due to the election of Donald Trump in 2016.
 In 2020, Democrats won the two districts, but the 13th district was redrawn in 2022 to return it to the Republican Party, and in the 2024 redistricting, the 13th district gained a Democratic lean.
+In the general election Michalski was defeated by Democrat and fellow legislator Robyn Vining after she was moved from the neighboring 14th district into the 13th due to redistricting.